wms2/mywms/README.md

 Please contribute to the project.
 Bring your ideas, code and modules.
 Vote for new functionalities.

 - Advice as master/detail
-- Only one journal for stock unit and unit load changes
 - Add images and attachments to master data objects
 - Change-history
 - Configurable sequence numbers